SAP/luigi/docs/luigi-ux-features.md

 }
 ```

-2. Call [`Luigi.afterInit()`](./luigi-core-api.md#afterInit) in the Luigi Core once your initial micro frontend has finished loading to remove the loading spinner.
+2. Call [`Luigi.afterInit()`](./luigi-core-api.md#afterInit) in the Luigi Core once your initial micro frontend has finished loading to remove the loading indicator.
 You can for example use the [custom messages](./communication.md#custom-messages) feature for the micro frontend using Luigi Client to communicate the Core when this function should be executed.